MicrosoftDocs/SupportArticles-docs/support/windows/win32/converting-pdf-file-to-bitmap-image.md

 ---
-title: Converting PDF file to Bitmap image misses part of the image
+title: Converting a PDF file to a Bitmap image results in partial data loss
-description: This article discusses a problem when Converting PDF file to Bitmap image by the classes of the Windows.Data.Pdf namespace misses part of the image. ms.date: 07/10/2022
+description: This article helps you resolve the problem of partial data loss when you convert a PDF to a Bitmap image by using the classes of the Windows.Data.Pdf namespace. ms.date: 07/10/2022
 author: shwetasohu
 ms.author: v-shwetasohu